cxy0714/cxy0714.github.io/notes/main.typ

 $ Pr(theta > 0.5 | Y). $

+= Writing

-= Good title: The unreasonable effectiveness of XX in/of YY
+== Good title: The unreasonable effectiveness of XX in/of YY

 Good title form #link("https://en.wikipedia.org/wiki/The_Unreasonable_Effectiveness_of_Mathematics_in_the_Natural_Sciences")[`The unreasonable effectiveness of mathematics in the natural sciences`] by Eugene Wigner in 1960 @wigner1990unreasonable.